 Order of characters

 A California license plate consists of seven characters: a combination of letters and numbers.
 The order of these characters is not random and follows a specific pattern.
-The first three characters are letters, followed by four numbers.
+The first character is a digit, followed by three capital letters and three digits.

 Specialty License Plate Styles and Options